CarseusLai/carseuslai.github.io/_pages/about.md

 - Collaborated with PM/EE
 - Firmware development
 - Acoustic analysis
-  - Using Audio precision to verify dsp algorithm in Playback.
+  - Using Audio precision to verify dsp algorithm in playback.
 </div>
 </div>